 - To provide a regular program of veterinary care for this cat, including, but not limited to annual wellness exams, vaccinations and other testing as recommended by a veterinarian and agrees that this cat will not be declawed.

 - To obtain and keep the appropriate county cat license.

 - Adopter also agrees to maintain care and custody of the cat for its lifetime and will not sell, give, or otherwise transfer ownership or possession of the cat to another party.
-If, at any time during the lifetime of this cat, Adopter is unable to keep the cat, Adopter must notify PPAR and make arrangements to return the cat to PPAR.

 - Adopter agrees that, should any check for an Adoption Donation be returned by any bank for any reason, PPAR may enforce this agreement to reclaim the adopted cat.
 Account holder of the returned check will also be liable for payment for any and all bank fees.